Rule 4-404. Jury selection and service.

-(2)(A)(i) service on a jury panel for one trial whether as a primary or alternate juror regardless of whether the jury is called upon to deliberate or return a verdict;
+(2)(A)(i) serving on a jury panel for one trial whether as a primary or alternate juror regardless of whether the jury is called upon to deliberate or return a verdict;

 (2)(A)(iii) expiration of the term of availability.

 (2)(B) The term of availability of jurors shall be as follows, unless a shorter term is ordered by the court: